openbsd freebsd mpd

 headphones ad

-mpd & ncmpc
+mpd and ncmpc

 mpd is a music player daemon. ncmpc is an interactive text interface for mpd. mpc is a utility for controling mpd via external commands.
 This is a guide for using the three locally.
 It's like a music streaming service that runs entirely in your computer with your own music files.